devmnj/wallpaperflare-downloader/readme.md

 # wallspyder

 Set of wallpaper download automation scripts using selenium package.
-You can serach and download wall paper in a single line of brilliant python code, using the appropriate class and methods.
+You can search and download wall paper in a single line of brilliant python code, using the appropriate class and methods.

 # Websites Included